Shravankamble/game/README.md

-# this project/(game) is created in python using pygame module
+# this project(game) is created in python using pygame module

 # DAY 1
 - [x] ***added almost all the images that needs to be in the game***